Cootamundra Energy Project

 The installation of the batteries allows the site to be run as a solar farm when demand and prices are low, while simultaneously charging the batteries.
 The batteries can then be turned on to export energy back to the grid when demand and prices are high – typically in the morning or afternoon.

-Previously industrially zoned and undeveloped due to a nearby creek posing flood issues, Flow Power has transformed the site into a renewable energy generator surrounded by 6,000 native and thriving saplings.
+Previously industrially zoned, Flow Power has transformed the site into a renewable energy generator surrounded by 6,000 native and thriving plants.

-In the future, we hope to work with volunteer groups to measure and report on improvements in biodiversity.
+In the future, we hope to work with volunteer groups to measure and report on improvements in biodiversity in the area.

 How does Cootamundra Energy Project work?